vane44/giraffeMaker/readme.md

     var otherThing = new Thing(100);
 ```

-The maker function we use in Pseudo-Classical does not need to create, return the Object or setup any delegation, as the keyword `this` does the work for us.
+The maker function we use in Pseudo-Classical does not need to create or return an object explicitly or setup any delegation, as the keyword `new` does the work for us.
 This allows us to produce very concise maker functions.

-Here is how the interpreter sees the same function as it is run in constructor mode:
+Here is how the interpreter sees the same function as it is run in "constructor mode":

 ```javascript
     var Thing = function(value) {